NidhiSharma63/Reactflow-assignment/Readme.md

 2. **Authentication**: Post-registration, redirect to the home page.
 3. **Workflow Creation**: Create and manage workflows from the home page.
 4. **Workflow Triggering**: Trigger workflows as required.

+## The wait is set to 3s instead of 60s because vercel free tier doesn't allow long requests